Pink Delivers Powerful Speech About Teaching Her Daughter To Love Herself

 “When people make fun of me, they tell me I look like a boy,” she continued, saying she reminded Willow that she sells out arenas “all over the world” without altering the way she presents herself.

 “We don’t change,” she declared.
-“We take the gavel and the shell and we make a pearl.
+“We take the gravel and the shell and we make a pearl.
 We help other people to change so that they can see more kinds of beauty.”

 Practicing what she preached, Pink, husband Carey Hart and Willow arrived at the VMAs wearing matching suits.